By Gary McKechnie

 A few miles in, a sign marks the entrance into the well-run Seminole community, which was established in 1957.
 On your left, the Trading Post and Brighton RV Resort caters to visitors and overnight guests who arrive with their own trailers or motor coaches or opt to stay in a fully-equipped lakeside cabin.
 For many travelers, the lure of the Reservation is a few miles ahead at the 27,000-square foot Brighton Casino.
 There are more than 400 slot and gaming machines here, and you can also partake of live action blackjack, poker, and bingo.
 The casino’s signature restaurant, Josiah, is open 24 hours and serves salads, sandwiches, steaks, pizzas, seafood – and traditional Seminole fry bread.
 If you have issues with second-hand smoke, keep in mind that it’s prevalent in the casino.

-Among the hidden highlights of the Reservation is the Florida Seminole Veterans Building, where a statue of Chief Osceola stands among figures of Seminole men and women shown in uniforms of the American armed forces.
+Among the hidden highlights of the Reservation is the Florida Seminole Veterans Building, shaped like a star and where a statue of Chief Osceola stands among figures of Seminole men and women shown in uniforms of the American armed forces.
 Nearby you’ll see the Reservation’s police and fire department, a Boys and Girls Club, and the school where children are still being taught the Seminole and Miccosukee language.
 And be sure to look for the Seminole Arts and Culture Center.
 Open to visitors, this is where tribal elders teach younger members craftmaking skills that have been shared over generations.
 Handmade beaded bracelets and necklaces as well as colorful dresses, shawls and vests are sold here.
 To arrange a group visit, call (863) 467-6791.

 Although the Brighton Indian Reservation could be your last stop in Glades County, it doesn’t have to be.
 Pull out a map.
 Find other roads.
 Delve deeply into the beauty and history of this wonderful Florida destination.